 Every smile is unique, and some patients may require special appliances in addition to braces to achieve a healthy, optimal bite.
-Dr. Brown will let you know if you are a candidate for any of the following appliances.
+Our doctors will let you know if you are a candidate for any of the following appliances.

 All patients who undergo orthodontic treatment will be required to wear a retainer once treatment is complete.
 Retainers may be removable or fixed.
 They hold your teeth in their new, correct positions after your teeth have been straightened.
 Your orthodontist will instruct you on how to care for your retainer and about the duration of the wear.
 Wearing your retainer as directed is crucial to prevent regression of your treatment.
 Learn more about retainers here.

 The expansion arch or E-Arch “expands” (or widens) your upper teeth by applying gentle pressure.
 This is a spring loaded expansion appliance which does not need adjustments out of our office.
 You will be seen at regular intervals to monitor your expansion.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.

 The Herbst appliance reduces overbite by encouraging the lower jaw forward and the upper molars backward.
 This fixed appliance is used mostly for younger, growing children and is worn for about 12-15 months.
 This appliance is fixed to the patients’ molars.
 It includes a metal tube that connects the upper and lower jaw.
 By adjusting the tube, your orthodontist is able to control the jaw’s position in relation to the upper teeth.
 Typical treatment time with a Herbst appliance is 12 months, though this may vary depending on your child’s unique needs.